Root Tracking for Rate-Distortion: Approximating a Solution Curve with Higher Implicit Multivariate Derivatives: Reconstructing an RD solution curve from implicit derivatives

 Invoking Blahut-Arimoto before starting anew with Algorithm \ref{algo:taylor-method-for-RD-root-tracking} re-gains accuracy, compensating for the approximation errors accumulated so far, while also ensuring that the root being tracked is optimal on the non-vanished clusters.
 Further, this allows us to \emph{avoid} Blahut-Arimoto's critical slowing down.
 For, as shown by \cite{agmon2021critical}, the latter is exhibited due to a Jacobian eigenvalue that gradually vanishes when approaching a bifurcation.
-This eigenvalue corresponds to a cluster of vanishing marginal and so is removed once that cluster is removed, before invoking Blahut-Arimoto at Algorithm \ref{algo:root-tracking-for-RD}.
+This eigenvalue corresponds to a cluster of vanishing marginal and so is removed once that cluster is removed, before invoking Blahut-Arimoto on line \ref{algo:RD-root-tracking:BA-after-bif} of Algorithm \ref{algo:root-tracking-for-RD}.
 The lack of critical slowing down is consistent with our numerical results.

 In practice, this heuristic works nicely so long that the bifurcation is not missed altogether due to large approximation errors in Algorithm \ref{algo:taylor-method-for-RD-root-tracking}.
-Off-grid points are later extrapolated using the expansion \eqref{eq:taylor-method-def-in-cluster-marginal} at the last grid point, unless the extrapolation has a negative coordinate due to an over-shot bifurcation.
+Off-grid points are later extrapolated using a Taylor step \eqref{eq:taylor-method-def-in-cluster-marginal} at the last grid point, unless the extrapolation has a negative coordinate due to an over-shot bifurcation.
 In this case, the point is extrapolated using the expansion at the next grid point.
-As an alternative heuristic, the bifurcation could be handled by linearly extrapolating it from the last point before the threshold is crossed and then using Blahut-Arimoto, with only first-order derivatives used, Figure \ref{fig:derivative-calculation-loses-accuracy-near-bifurcation}.
+As an alternative heuristic, the bifurcation could be handled by extrapolating it linearly from the last point before the threshold is crossed and then using Blahut-Arimoto, exploiting the accuracy of first-order derivatives; cf., Figure \ref{fig:derivative-calculation-loses-accuracy-near-bifurcation}.
 This also works nicely in practice, on grids dense enough.